TheNickOfTime/handbrake-web/README.md

 <div align='center'>
 	<strong>Disclaimer:</strong>
 	<em>This project is not related to or part of the official <a href='https://github.com/HandBrake/HandBrake'>HandBrake</a> development.
-It simply uses the CLI component of HandBrake under the hood.<em>
+It simply uses the CLI component of HandBrake under the hood.</em>
 </div>

 # HandBrake Web